CorsiDanilo/bitcoin-price-prediction-with-pyspark/README.md

 All these features will be divided into two distinct groups:
 - `Base features:` contains all the Currency Statistics features
 - `Base and additional features:` contains the Base features plus the additional features divided based on their correlation value with the price:
-    - If >= 0.6, then then they will be considered `most correlated`.
+    - If >= 0.6, then they will be considered `most correlated`.
-    - If < 0.6, then then they will be considered `least correlated`.
+    - If < 0.6, then they will be considered `least correlated`.

 The strategy for the model's train / validation phase will be:
 - Train / validate models with base features